(Updated) Microsoft Office for the web: Apply sensitivity labels with user-defined permissions

 General Availability

-• Worldwide and GCC: We will begin rolling out in mid-March 2026 (previously mid-February) and expect to complete by early April (previously early March).
+• Worldwide and GCC: We will begin rolling out in mid-April 2026 (previously mid-March) and expect to complete by early May 2026 (previously early April).

-• GCCH and DoD: We will begin rolling out in mid-March (previously mid-February) and expect to complete by early May (previously early April).
+• GCCH and DoD: We will begin rolling out in mid-April 2026 (previously mid-March) and expect to complete by early June 2026 (previously early May).

 How this affects your organization